AndrewLee-Korea/korean-app-review-nlp/README.md

 This project combines **BERTopic-based topic modeling** with **sentiment analysis** to analyze Korean mobile banking app reviews from **Google Play Store** and **Apple App Store**.
 The dual-analysis approach identifies key themes in user feedback while quantifying emotional sentiment, enabling data-driven UX improvements and strategic decision-making for financial mobile applications.

+### Research Background

+This project extends a previous LDA-based study on the same dataset.
+While LDA provided initial insights, several limitations emerged when applied to Korean app reviews.
+The bag-of-words representation could not distinguish context-dependent meanings, where phrases like "로그인이 안 됨" (login fails) and "로그인이 잘 됨" (login works) share identical vocabulary but opposite sentiments.
+Additionally, LDA struggled with short review texts due to sparse word co-occurrence patterns and failed to recognize semantic similarity between domain terms such as "공동인증서" and "금융인증서."

+BERTopic overcomes these challenges through multilingual BERT embeddings that capture semantic context, HDBSCAN clustering that discovers natural topic structures without predefined counts, and robust short-text handling.
+This methodological shift produced cleaner topic separation—clearly distinguishing functional complaints from emotional expressions—and generated more actionable UX improvement recommendations.

 ### Key Components

 | Component | Technology | Purpose |